MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-offline-data.md

 ---
-title: View your data offline in the Power BI mobile apps
+title: 'View your data offline in the Power BI mobile apps'
 description: 'Read about an advantage of viewing Power BI in a mobile app rather than in a mobile browser: you can see your data even when you're not connected to a network.'
 author: paulinbar
+ms.reviewer: ''

 ms.service: powerbi
 ms.subservice: powerbi-mobile
 ms.topic: conceptual
 ms.date: 11/26/2019
 ms.author: painbar
 ---

 # View your data offline in the Power BI mobile apps
 Applies to: